-Of the 192,210 PCNs issued in 2018-2019, 66% have now been paid.
-The percentage of PCNs issued in 2018/19 which will be paid by March 2020 is expected to rise to at least 71%.
+Of the 193,006 PCNs issued in 2019-2020, 63% were paid by July 2020.
+The proportion of PCNs issued in 2019/20 that are paid by March 2021 is expected to rise to at least 71%, with no more than 12% still unresolved.

 Resolution of a PCN can take anything up to three years, though the great majority are either paid or appealed within the first 12 months following the issuance of the PCN.
-A proportion of PCNs will not be collected.
-This includes all successful PCN appeals, some of which are not resolved until the independent tribunal stage.
+A proportion of PCNs will not be collected, most of which successful PCN appeals.
+Some of these are not resolved until the independent tribunal stage.

-In recent years there have been improvements in the quality of PCNs issued and in the collection of outstanding debt.
+In recent years, there have been improvements in the quality of PCNs issued and in the collection of outstanding debt.
 This is due to a better standard of evidence collected to support PCNs, improvements in PCN processing, and a closer relationship with the council's Civil Enforcement Agents (bailiffs) following the appointment of a dedicated Debt Recovery Officer.
+In 2019/20 our Enforcement Agents, Newlyn and Marston's, recovered £1.258m of registered debt owed for PCNs.
+This is the highest ever amount of registered PCN debt recovered in a single year.
+Effective debt recovery enhances the credibility of deterrence and forms a vital element of the enforcement process.